Tackling the Cloud Data Workloads with Azure Data Factory v2

 With the new preview of Azure Data Factory (ADF) Version 2 arriving on the scene in September 2017, we at Neal Analytics found it to be a great opportunity to utilize its new features in a promotion optimization project currently wrapping up and in need of solid production automation.
 Data Factory allows you to create “data-driven workflows”, called pipelines, for orchestrating and automating data movement and data transformation.
-By utilizing activities that make up pipelines, you can ingest, move, and transform data before using business intelligence and machine learning applications to visualize and tell compelling stories.
-For Neal, its ability to connect to a wide variety of data sources is critical to creating production grade solutions without a typical complex (and expensive) data engineering effort.
+By utilizing activities that makeup pipelines, you can ingest, move, and transform data before using business intelligence and machine learning applications to visualize and tell compelling stories.
+For Neal, its ability to connect to a wide variety of data sources is critical to creating production-grade solutions without a typical complex (and expensive) data engineering effort.

 The two features I would like to highlight from the new ADF version 2 are the addition of Chaining activities and Master Pipelines.
 These new features assist in the Pipeline Control Flow to manage conditional execution of your pipelines, creating more flexible and efficient pipelines.

 For the automation of our promotion optimization solution, we took advantage of the chaining activities to simplify our activity executions.
 New to ADF V2, is the ability to use the dependsOn property to easily set up the dependencies of activities within a pipeline.
-Comparing to V1 where each activity was required to have a designated input and ouput as well as arranging the output of one activity as the input of another activity, this new feature is a pleasant addition allowing for a streamlined approach to chaining activities.
+Comparing to V1 where each activity was required to have a designated input and output as well as arranging the output of one activity as the input of another activity, this new feature is a pleasant addition allowing for a streamlined approach to chaining activities.
 The dependsOn feature also makes the execution of multiple pipelines in parallel easy once you have determined the order of the dependencies.
 Simply define the activity that the next activities must wait for using the following script within each activity’s JSON and you’re done!
-With this you can also set up different dependency conditions such as Succeeded, Completed, Failed and Skipped to best accomplish your activity chain.
+With this, you can also set up different dependency conditions such as Succeeded, Completed, Failed and Skipped to best accomplish your activity chain.

 This brings Data Factory a lot closer to realizing its foundational idea: “We need SQL Integration Services for the cloud.”